IIITV-5G-and-Edge-Computing-Activity/2024GR05CS462_Multi-tier-microservices-deployment-with-kubernetes-on-AWS/README.md

 ### The World of Anonymous Feedback

-TruVoice - Where your identity remains a secret.
-Now with the power of AI.
+TruVoice - A Multi Tier Microservices deployment with Kubernetes on AWS.

 ### Deployment Video